lanceloooter/sopldashboard/README.md

 # SOPL 2025 – Interactive Dashboard (Template)

 Use this as a starting point.
-It ships with a small sample CSV at `data/sopl_2024_template.csv`.
+It ships with a small sample CSV at `SOPL 1002 Results - Raw.csv`.
 Replace the template with your real SOPL CSV, or upload via the sidebar.

 ## Run locally